jjsousa/Python-Hello-World-/README.md

 # Python-Hello-World-

-My name is Joe and I am here in BAH Python Training..
+My name is Joe and I am here in BAH Python Training.